ni/instrumentstudio-plugin-labview/docs/README.md

 ## Introduction

-The G Plug-In SDK for LabVIEW allows users to integrate custom LabVIEW applications directly into the InstrumentStudio environment.
-This integration enables users to enhance the functionality of InstrumentStudio by adding custom measurements, controls, and displays tailored to their specific needs.
+The G Plug-In SDK for LabVIEW allows users to host custom LabVIEW applications directly into the InstrumentStudio environment.
+This enables users to enhance the functionality of InstrumentStudio by adding custom measurements, controls, and displays tailored to their specific needs.
 G Plug-In support allows users to interact with LabVIEW applications from InstrumentStudio soft panel.

 ---